kokashking/Re-SpaceTools/README.md

 To my regret, there are some problems with the export of Processing sketches as standalone Java apps for MacOs (developer registration and co.).
-Therefore the best option for MacOs right now is to download the Processing Editor and start the programs from it.
+Therefore the best option right now is to download the Processing Editor and start the programs from it.
 You will also need to install a couple of dependent libraries.
 But in Processing all that kind of stuff is really easy.